Stephen O. Andersen: Ozone Action

-In 2022 Stephen was featured in Jean Oelwang’s new book: Partnering: Forge the Deep Connections that Make Great Things Happen as one of the cadre of environmental activists working for the United Nations and governments who protected the stratospheric ozone layer while simultaneously reducing climate forcing emissions more than any other climate treaty to date.
+In 2022 Stephen was featured in Jean Oelwang's new book: Partnering: Forge the Deep Connections that Make Great Things Happen as one of the cadre of environmental activists working for the United Nations and governments who protected the stratospheric ozone layer while simultaneously reducing climate forcing emissions more than any other climate treaty to date.

+For recovering stratospheric ozone from the planetary boundary danger zone to the path to recovery to pre-industrial health Stephen earned the Planetary Guardians Award along with D. Suely M. Carvalho, Marco Gonzalez, Professor Mario J. Molina, Professor.
+F. Sherwood Rowland, Jonathan Shanklin, and Dr. Helen Tope.